 The NSAI Report provides estimates of future net revenue on an "after tax" basis.
 Government share of revenues is through a fiscal system that includes royalties, cost oil, profit oil and other taxes and levies.
 NSAI also identified certain PSC parameters as taxes; no additional corporate taxes outside the scope of the defined terms of such contracts were considered by NSAI.
-With the exception of the AGC Central license area, the applicable government of each license area has assumed the responsibility of all defined corporate income tax structures with the PSCs governing the Corporation's licenses.
-In the case of the AGC Central license area, the sole responsibility of the Corporate income tax defined in the PSC required of the Corporation is the sole responsibility of the Corporation.
+The applicable government of each license area has assumed the responsibility of all defined corporate income tax structures with the PSCs governing the Corporation's licenses.
 In the cases where the government assumes the responsibility of paying corporate income taxes on behalf of the contractor, these payments are honoured by means of government share of profit oil.

 Total revenue share to the Corporation's working interest is after adjusting the net reserves or resources to account for royalty payments, applicable contingent acquisition payments and the government share of profit oil pursuant to the provisions of the PSCs but before deducting PSC taxes.
 Future net revenue is calculated after deducting PSC taxes, operating expenses, abandonment costs, capital costs and payments to carried interests.
 The after tax net present value of future net revenue of the Corporation's oil reserves reflects the tax burden on the properties on a stand-alone basis.
-It does not consider the business-entity-level tax situation or tax planning.
+It does not consider the business-entitylevel tax situation or tax planning.
 It does not provide an estimate of the value at the business entity level, which may be significantly different.
-The financial statements and the management's discussion and analysis of Oryx Petroleum should be consulted for information at the level of the reporting issuer.
+The financial statements and the management's discussion and analysis of Forza Petroleum should be consulted for information at the level of the reporting issuer.